 All things metallic really took off and especially rose gold.
 The best part about metallic is they can adapt to pretty much any style.
 Delicate embroidery in gold feels luxurious while geometric shapes create a fresh, modern feel.
 If an entire tier is too much glitz for you, consider adding a little all over sparkle.
 Fine edible glitter can give a decorative sheen to your cake without overpowering the whole design.

 One of the trends I love is the Rosette wedding cakes they create a unique look without scrimping on elegance, they are created with all-over textural sugar roses, whether it is just one rosette tier on the bottom and a plain tier to place on top or a gathering of tiers with roses falling down them they are sure to catch your eye, but stick with subtle colours like white, cream or rose blush to keep the elegance of the cake.
 Lace has made a big come back in dresses and cake makers are jumping on the bandwagon and are turning out tiers embellished with beautiful designs similar to those gorgeous lace gowns.

-Join us on Sunday 1st October from 1-5pm for our Wedding Showcase.
+Keep an eye out for our Wedding Showcases.
 Take a tour of our hotel and Killeshin suite which will be set up in all its glory to give you an idea of what a wedding/civil ceremony at the Woodford Dolmen Hotel looks like.
 On the day you can meet with myself and the team as well as our Head Chef.
-Head over to our Wedding Showcase page for more information.
+Head over to our Wedding page for more information.